justin-t-alexander/cs1302-api-app/meta/DEADLINE.md

 > describe exactly what APIs you are using and how they are connected
 > in a meaningful way.

+  My app combines a geolocator api and a weather api.
+The geolocator provides specific latitudes or longitudes based off of the georgia city inputted by the user, then the weather api takes the coordinates and uses it to provide shortforecast data for the specified area.

 > **Also, include the GitHub `https` URL to your repository.**

 TODO WRITE / REPLACE